-programmer with knowledge of the person, hand, and handpart touching the surface.
+Our goal is to mitigate this problem by developing the TOUCHID (Touch IDentification) toolkit that provides the programmer with knowledge of the person, hand, and handpart touching the surface.
 Our expectation is that by making this information easily available, the programmer can rapidly develop interaction techniques that leverage this information.
 Specifically, we contribute:

-- The TOUCHID toolkit and API as a test bed for rapid exploration of person, hand, and handpart-aware tabletop interaction techniques. - Easy-to-use tools for registering both hand postures (Figure 1) and gestures for recognition by the toolkit. - A demonstration of the toolkit in practice, where we illustrate how we used it to rapidly develop a suite of expressive interaction techniques.
-The interaction techniques are themselves a secondary contribution, for they seed a design space of expressive multi-handpart, multi-hand and multi-user interaction techniques that could inspire future tabletop applications.
+- The TOUCHID toolkit and API as a test bed for rapid exploration of person, hand, and handpart-aware tabletop interaction techniques. - Easy-to-use tools for registering both hand postures (Figure 1) and gestures for recognition by the toolkit. - An evaluation-in-practice of this toolkit, where we illustrate how we used it to rapidly develop a suite of expressive interaction techniques. - The interaction techniques are themselves a secondary contribution, for they seed a design space of expressive multi-handpart, multi-hand and multi-user interaction techniques that could inspire future tabletop applications.